 The proposed bill, SB 261, mandates that all custodial interrogations conducted by law enforcement agencies be electronically recorded, establishing a new chapter titled "Recording of Custodial Interrogations."
-It defines key terms such as "custodial interrogation," "electronic recording," and "law enforcement agency," and outlines specific requirements for recording interrogations in various detention locations.
-The bill includes exceptions to the recording requirement, such as when an individual requests not to be recorded or when technical issues arise.
-Furthermore, it establishes a presumption of inadmissibility for statements made during unrecorded interrogations, with provisions for overcoming this presumption under certain circumstances.
+Key definitions are provided, including "custodial interrogation," "electronic recording," and "law enforcement agency."
+The bill outlines requirements for recording interrogations in various detention locations, ensuring that the entire process, including rights advisements, is captured.
+Exceptions to the recording requirement are included for situations where recording is not feasible due to equipment failure or if the individual being interrogated requests no recording.
+Additionally, the bill presumes statements made during unrecorded interrogations to be inadmissible, with criteria for overcoming this presumption.

 Statutes affected: